vsky279/Open-Glider-Network-Groundstation/ognbase/binaries/README.md

 Besides the binary here, download the files in the "data" folder: config.json (template), index.html, style.css.

+## revision MB140

+### Major improvements

+* Support the LilyGo T3S3 board
+* Re-organize time-relay to be symmetric in both directions

+### Minor improvements

+Report remote station stats even when it is not sending time to base station

 ## revision MB139

 ### Minor improvements